pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 [https://github.com/wxWidgets/wxWidgets/issues/19005](https://github.com/wxWidgets/wxWidgets/issues/19005).
 There are also Mac specific bugs in 3.2.1, 3.2.2.1 and 3.2.9.

-**wxWidgets 3.2.10 is recommend.
+**wxWidgets 3.2.10 is recommended.
 3.2.4 and 3.2.8 are also known to work well.**

 ### International users
-When changing the language from English to another language you might encounter problems with onStateImgage (mark indicating the selected menu item) or chevon ">>" extending the tool bar in case space is not sufficient.
-This is a problem in Apples SVG library, see [https://github.com/wxWidgets/wxWidgets/issues/19023](https://github.com/wxWidgets/wxWidgets/issues/19023). setlocale(LC_NUMERIC, ...) must be left as "C" or one of the languages using a dot as decimal point.
+When changing the language from English to another language you might encounter problems with onStateImgage (mark indicating the selected menu item) or chevron ">>" extending the tool bar in case space is not sufficient.
+This is a problem in Apple's SVG library, see [https://github.com/wxWidgets/wxWidgets/issues/19023](https://github.com/wxWidgets/wxWidgets/issues/19023). setlocale(LC_NUMERIC, ...) must be left as "C" or one of the languages using a dot as decimal point.

 ### Building wxWidgets for pwsafe
-**This procdure works for both x86\_64 and arm64 (Apple Silicon).
+**This procedure works for both x86\_64 and arm64 (Apple Silicon).
 It builds wxWidgets for a Universal Binary**

 **If you are trying to build pwsafe for an older I386 or x86\_32 machine, this procedure may work, but it has not been tested.
 The current macOS and Xcode no longer support 32-bit executables.
 You may need to adapt these procedures for your older platform.
 Or it might be better to start with older versions of wxWidgets and pwsafe that were supported on that platform.**